-Elegant and fun - this Christmas tree cake is perfect for any holiday celebration.
+Elegant and fun - this simple Christmas tress cake design is perfect for any holiday celebration.
 If you've decided against the 3D Christmas Tree Cake, then this layer cake version is for you.

 I promise it is easy to make while still being highly decorative.
 A few piping tips, your favorite holiday sprinkles, and you are good to go!